matthieu-eck/mysql-kippo-honeypot-queries/README.md

 ```
 ---
+---

-Look for a password containing cisco1234 and count how many times attackers tried :
+**Look for a password containing cisco1234 and count how many times attackers tried :**

 ```bash
 mysql> SELECT username,password,COUNT(password) FROM auth where password like '%cisco1234%' group by password order by COUNT(password) desc limit 10;